Auschwitz Day Trips from Krakow

 When we talk about Auschwitz we refer to not one but three different camps: an administrative center (Auschwitz I), an extermination camp (Auschwitz-Birkenau) and a labor camp (Auschwitz III).
 They are about an hour and a quarter from Krakow and there are different excursions to visit them from Krakow.

-How much does it cost to visit Auschwitz: ticket prices and guided tours
+How much it costs to visit Auschwitz: entrance fees and guided tours

 Take your time to visit| ©Jean Carlo Emer